john-michaelburke/ask/README.md

 ## Usage
 Go to https://platform.openai.com/ and sign up for an account.
 Then in the settings, create an API key.

+Specify which engine you would like to use with the environment variable `OPENAI_CHATGPT_ENGINE` or pass it in with the `-e` flag.
+Default is `gpt-4o-2024-08-06`.

 Then either create a new environment variable on your system `OPENAI_API_KEY` or pass in the key with the `-k` flag.

 Then run `ask` with a prompt.
 The prompt should be a question, and the answer will be the response from chatgpt.